To help survivors of recent disasters donate to the Governor's Emergency Relief Fund

 2-1-1

-2-1-1 is a free, easy to remember number to dial for information about health and human service organizations in your community.
+2-1-1 is free and easy to remember.
+Call for information about health and human service organizations in your community.
 Are you facing difficult times and don’t know where to turn?
 Are you looking for help with everyday needs?
 Do you want to volunteer?
 By dialing 2-1-1, information is much easier to find.
 Dial 2-1-1 or text or call 1-888-421-1266 from anywhere in Alabama, or visit http://www.211connectsalabama.org/.
 If you are an organization providing resources, please call 2-1-1 or call 1-888-421-1266.

 Disaster Distress Helpline: Call or Text 1-800-985-5990 DisasterDistress.samhsa.gov